RedHatInsights/insights-behavioral-spec/features/README.md

 * Displaying single rule page in OCM UI

+## `OCP_WebConsole/filter_managed_rules.feature`

+* Managed rules are not shown in OCP WebConsole
+* Non-managed rules are shown, but managed rules are not in OCP WebConsole

 ## `OCP_WebConsole/insights.feature`

 * Insights on OCP WebConsole for a cluster without any issue